Prepping for College

 - Have a good relationship with your high school counselor—The more your counselor knows about your goals, the better they can advise you on what classes to take and extracurricular activities to get involved in.
-However, be sure to take responsibility for your own choices and what’s best for you.
+If you want to learn more about career opportunities for accounting majors, ask.
+Be sure to take responsibility for your own choices and what’s best for you.
 Counselors work with many students and the burden can be heavy.

 - Prepare early for the PSAT and/or SAT test—Starting early will give you an opportunity to understand your strengths and weaknesses when it comes to these tests.
+Keep in mind, accounting majors have to have strong math skills, but that’s not all.
+Focus on your overall score, not just math.
 While it may seem like an arduous process, the more you familiarize yourself with the test and understand the types of questions to expect, the better your scores will be.

 - Start thinking about teacher recommendations—Most schools require recommendations from your high school teacher(s) since they know you best academically.
+If you’re 1000% sure accounting is for you, be sure to get a glowing letter from your math teacher.
 Ideally, this is someone who has known you since before your senior year.
 Typically, most college applications are due during your senior year; it’s difficult for a senior teacher to write a well-informed letter based on your performance as a student.
 Creating lasting bonds with your teachers from freshman to junior year will be to be an invaluable effort on your part.

 - Know what college(s) you’d like to apply to—Understanding what criteria you need to have to impress the college of your choice will be one of the most important things you can do.
+Who has a strong accounting program?
+Will you have to wait until your junior year to start taking accounting classes?
 The last thing you want is to be blindsided by an unknown requirement that could be the one factor standing between you and an acceptance letter.
 Being in contact with the school(s) of your choice will also prove to be beneficial as you begin to form a relationship with the admissions office.

 Big Things To Do